matthewphamilton/my_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research economist at [Orygen](https://www.orygen.org.au/), where I work to improve mental health outcomes for young people.
-My main focus is to identify better approaches to financing and organising the systems that support the mental health of young people by exploring those systems using a novel modelling framework.
+As an economic researcher, my main focus is to help improve the [transparency, reusability and updatability](https://www.ready4-dev.com) of computational models used to inform health policy and system design.

-I believe that for models to be trustworthy they should be as transparent as possible and that modelling mental health systems is a complex task that is best approached iteratively and collaboratively.
+I believe that complex modelling projects are best approached iteratively and collaboratively.
 For these reasons, the models I work on adopt open source approaches.